-- Motors are thermally-protected PSC type. - Air-stream surfaces are insulated with 1/4" fiber-glass or 1/8" (3.2 mm) Volume ^{nu} - The indoor fan is a foward-curved type, directly mounted to the motor shaft.
+- Motors are thermally-protected PSC type. - Air-stream surfaces are insulated with 1/4" fiber-glass or 1/8" (3.2 mm) Volara[TM]. - The indoor fan is a foward-curved type, directly mounted to the motor shaft. - Unit mount controls include a field selection switch to control indoor fan by either cycling with compressor operation or continuously with the unit.